miguel-a-calles-mba/serverless-policies/policies/ServerlessSqs/README.md

 ## Basic DynamoDB table

-Use the `ServerlessSqsBaseDeploy` SID to create a table with the following `serverless.yml` configuration.
+Use the `ServerlessSqsBaseDeploy` SID to create a queue with the following `serverless.yml` configuration.

 ```yaml
 resources: